18: Iteration II

 # penguins

-Try it: map
+library(palmerpenguins)Try it: map

 Edit the code chunk below so it returns a numeric vector (remove

-)Edit the code chunk so it only
+eval: false)Edit the code chunk so it only

-s to the numeric columns (3-12) ofunscaled cancer
+maps to the numeric columns (3-12) ofunscaled cancer

-map(unscaled_cancer, mean)
+map(unscaled_cancer, mean)-

-function to all columns in the {palmerpenguins}penguins
+mapthesummaryfunction to all columns in the {palmerpenguins}penguinsdata

-# your code here
+# your code hereYour turn: penguins and map

-of a factor variable.
+Using the penguins data, use map to calculate the range of a numeric variable and the table of a factor variable.
 (It may be helpful to first write a custom function for this output)

 Your result should be a list (it will have length 8).

-# your code here
+# your code hereMore practice: survivor data

-# A tibble: 870 × 7
+us_castaway_results # A tibble: 870 × 7

 castaway_id castaway season_name season place jury finalist